 The FDCPA is a strict liability law.
 This means that you do not have to prove any actual damages.
 You can be awarded up to $1,000 plus attorney's fees just because the debt collector violated the law.
 Furthermore, if you can show actual damages, such as the cost of switching a phone number, you can recover those damages, as well.

 If the debt collector proves that the violation was unintentional and resulted from a "bona fide error", despite the company's procedure to avoid such errors, they could escape liability.

 If you owe debts and perhaps are late with payments or even in default, you may be getting hounded by collection agencies and wondering how to catch your breath.
 But certain actions by collectors may be illegal.
-If you have legal questions about your debt obligations or dealings with debt collectors, you may want to speak with an attorney.
-Get started today with a free legal evaluation.
+If you have legal questions about your debt obligations or dealings with debt collectors, you may want to speak with a local debt and bankruptcy law attorney.